Fokus/Fokus-theme/readme.txt

 */ ?>

+<p>Fokus theme is a powerful magazine template brought to you, and used by, Swedish magazine Fokus.
+It sports a very flexible layout, customizable colours and a menu with a twist, to mention some of the neat features.
+And of course you also get all of the WordPress goodness you know and love: backgrounds, header images and more.</p>

+<p>Fokus theme is currently in BETA.
+We'd be very grateful if you took the time to try it out and reported any problems in the issue queue.
+Thanks for helping us build an awesome free magazine template!</p>

 <h2>Table of contents</h2>
 <ul class="tableofcontents">
-	<li><a href="#whatisfokustheme">What is Fokus theme?</a></li>
-	<li><a href="#howisfokusthemesupported">How is Fokus theme supported, and what does that mean for you?</a></li>
 	<li><a href="#gettingstartedbuildingyoursite">Getting started building your site</a></li>
 	<li><a href="#recommendedplugins">Recommended plugins</a></li>
 	<li><a href="#featurebreakdown">Feature breakdown</a></li>
 	<li><a href="#conclusion">Conclusion and the future</a></li>
 </ul>

-<h2 id="whatisfokustheme">What is Fokus theme?</h2>

-<p>Fokus theme is a powerful magazine template brought to you, and used by, Swedish magazine Fokus.
-It sports a very flexible layout, customizable colours and a menu with a twist, to mention some of the neat features.
-And of course you also get all of the WordPress goodness you know and love: backgrounds, header images and more.</p>

-<p>Fokus theme is currently in BETA.
-We'd be very grateful if you took the time to try it out and reported any problems in the issue queue.
-Thanks for helping us build an awesome free magazine template!</p>

-<h2 id="howisfokusthemesupported">How is Fokus theme supported, and what does that mean for you?</h2>

-<p>[Jonatan får skriva om varför fokus har valt att göra så här och hur det finansieras]</p>

-<h2 id="gettingstartedbuildingyoursite">Getting started building your site</h3>
+<h2 id="gettingstartedbuildingyoursite">Getting started building your site</h2>

 <p>Fokus theme works out of the box as a standard blog template, but with the help of a few plugins it really begins to shine.
 We'll begin by doing a basic site building walkthrough to get you started.
 After that we'll take a look at recommended plugins and how they can augment your online magazine, to finish up with a detailed look at the different features Fokus theme is equipped with.</p>